 Read more

 What difference can a CPR feedback system make to cardiopulmonary resuscitation?
 In the event of cardiac arrest, the transport of oxygen to the body's cells stops immediately, leading to irreversible damage.
 Cell death begins after just three minutes.
-This process can ...
+This process ...

 Read more